 Pioneer >

-Skip to Services
+Skip to Services >

 Embed BIM into your value chain and benefit from pioneering industry-leading impact

 Enhance your value chain and ensure lasting impact by embedding collaboration and best practices throughout.
 As your trusted partners, we can help you upgrade your information management strategies with our enhanced Kitemark certification program, which now incorporates a security-minded approach.
 By demonstrating your leadership in digital trust, you'll accelerate your opportunities to win strategic project tenders and create a compelling industry impact story.

 Continue your BIM journey today

 Speak to our BIM experts

+Skip to Services > Take me back to the start >

 Summary of BSI's BIM services

 Standards

+7

 BSI Knowledge, our online platform, gives you access to BIM standards as well as over 9,000 standards related to the built environment, including construction and civil engineering-specific standards.

 Courses and qualifications